-- Preparing whole-wheat pancakes, waffles, etc. with milk or yogurt.
+- Preparing whole-wheat pancakes, waffles, etc. with milk or yoghurt.

-- Getting creative with yogurt by using it for making dressings or dips or putting it on potatoes instead of sour cream.
+- Getting creative with yoghurt by using it for making dressings or dips or putting it on potatoes instead of sour cream.

 - Preparing fruit smoothies with milk or yoghurt.
 The blended smoothies can also be freeze for popsicles.

 - Enjoying cheese as a dessert or snack.
 There are numerous varieties of cheese such as cheddar, Gouda, mozzarella, Parmesan, etc.